Australia’s red dirt outback, lush hinterland and dark sea cliffs all hide incredible scenery and natural phenomena waiting to be photographed.

 DAY 2: NEW SOUTH WALE’S AMAZING COASTLINE

-Drive to Kiama, which is located south of Sydney, with photo stops along the way to photograph Australia’s amazing coastline.
-The unspoilt South Coast of New South Wales is lined with a ruggered coast of volcanic rocks and outcrops that make for stunning landscape photography.
+Drive to Kiama, located south of Sydney, with photo stops along the way to photograph Australia’s amazing coastline.
+The unspoilt South Coast of New South Wales is lined with a rugged coast of volcanic rocks and outcrops that make for stunning landscape photography.

-In the evneing, we will have dinner together and afterwards discuss the photos taken during the day.
+In the evening, we will have dinner together and afterwards discuss the photos taken during the day.